 Note: You can use 10Gb NICs for sync via cable direct-connect.
 And this is StarWind supported scenario.

-Instead of using two dedicated servers and Windows licensing, perhaps ESXi free could be used where StarWind Linux VSA could be deployed?
-It would possibly take some performance hit, but perhaps StarWind has some stats on that.
-I don't know.
-I'll ask.
+Instead of using two dedicated servers and Windows licensing, ESXi Free could be used where StarWind Linux VSA could be deployed.

 Update: I just know more about this.
-It's basically the same performance as on Windows because of the storage and networking use passthrough (MDADM or ZFS and pass-thru disks).
+It's basically the same performance as on Windows (perhaps little better on Linux) because of the storage and networking use passthrough (MDADM or ZFS and pass-thru disks).
 There is no intermediary storage or networking layer in between when using the Linux version as a VM.
 So you're saving Windows licensing on 2 hosts.

 StarWind at VMware Solution Exchange